 The ACT Government Pharmacist Vaccinations webpage contains fact sheets, the ACT Vaccination Standards, an Immunisation Adverse Event Reporting Form and a Pharmacist Vaccination Influenza Record Form.

 NSW Guild Training delivers training to ACT pharmacists on behalf of the ACT Branch.
 NSW Guild Training has been providing nationally recognised training to pharmacists and pharmacy staff throughout Australia since 1995.
-For further information on training for the Pharmacist Administration of Influenza Vaccine, please visit the NSW Branch Training page.

 The NSW Poisons and Therapeutic Goods Regulation 2008 (clause 48A) has been amended to authorise appropriately trained pharmacists in NSW to administer privately funded influenza vaccine to individuals aged 10 years and over, and diphtheria-tetanus- pertussis (dTpa) and measles-mumps-rubella (MMR) vaccines to individuals aged 16 years and over.
 This reduces the previous minimum age for the influenza vaccine.